UWSEDS-aut17/uwseds-group-nw-climate-crew/docs/comp_design.md

 This is necessary in order to access the information.

 **2. Processing data:**
-All the data processing will only need to be run once and will be run by the developers.
-The files will then be saved in the ./futurfish/data folder for.
-This will get our data in the right format.
+All the data processing only needs to be run once and was run by the developers.
+The files will then be saved in the ./futurfish/data folder.
+This component prepares puts the data in the correct format and prepares it for modelling future vulnerability.

-**3. Determining future projections:**
+**3. Determining future vulnerability projections:**
-This will run a simple model to link the data uploaded and processed in steps 1 and 2.
+This runs a simple model to link the data uploaded and processed in steps 1 and 2.
 It is necessary for use cases 2 and 3 in our functional specifications.

 **4. Plotting and visualizing data:**
-This will allow us to share the results in an interactive format.
+This allows us to share the results in an interactive format.
 This is necessary for all use cases.

-**5. User interface:** This will let the user interact with the data and get answers to their questions.
+**5. User interface:**
+This is where the user interacts with the data and gets answers to their questions.

 -----

 ### 1. Reading data:
 There are three datasets to import for this project:
 * Stream flow data (.csv file): this data can be found at http://hydro.washington.edu/crcc/.
-The variables we'll use from this dataset are:
+The variables we use from this dataset are:
 	* day from 1950 through 2099
 	* daily average streamflow (cubic feet per second)
+	* location
 * Stream flow temperatures (.csv file): this data can be found at https://www.fs.fed.us/rm/boise/AWAE/projects/NorWeST.html#downloads.
-The variables in this dataset that we will use are:
+The variables in this dataset that we use are:
 	* location
 	* date
 	* daily max and min
 	* daily mean and standard deviation
-* Salmon species spawning location (table in paper, which needs to be manually input as a .csv file).
-The variables in this dataset that we will use are:
+* Salmon species habitat location (table in paper, which needs to be manually input as a .csv file).
+The variables in this dataset that we use are:
 	* Salmon species
 	* Spawning river

-This component (function named import_data)  will load the .csv files using pandas.read_csv and build a pandas dataframe (for all three datasets)
+This component loads the .csv files using pandas.read_csv and build a pandas dataframe (for all three datasets)

 -----